ryan-mcclue/musings/opening.md

 ########################################################################################
 ## E-COMMERCE
-brand concept and website essentials
+Branding/idea and website are essential

 find products from amazon, etsy, ebay, etc. however, only sell with aliexpress as offers dropshipping methods, i.e. no packaging